newrelic/nr1-customer-journey/CONFIG.md

 # Journey configuration

 The `journey configuration` is an array of objects that contain the following.
-See the [`examples`](examples) directory for more... examples.
+See the [`examples`](examples) directory for more... examples of the files.
+Configuration is stored in `AccountStorage`.

 | Name | Valid Values | Required by Parent | Description |
 |---|---|---|---|